 The Debt Ratio is fairly high, but not too high according to my rules on leverage.

 Relatively high debts are one of the reasons SABMiller’s post-tax profitability is quite low.
-Post-tax profitability is also measured post-interest payments, and interest payments are obviously higher when debts are higher.
+Post-tax profitability is also measured after interest payments, and interest payments are obviously higher when debts are higher.

 Although its current debt levels are quite high the company has a history of using even larger amounts of debt.